Doonbeg: Amenities

 The village holds the church of Our Lady Assumed into Heaven.

 It is a modern church, noteworthy for the stained-glass windows that are uniquely designed so that the various colours illuminate the altar throughout the day.
 The church was built in 1976 and has an uncommon octagonal shape.
 It replaced the older cross-shaped church that was built in 1813.

 Doonbeg also has several pubs, Doonbeg National School, two shops, a post office and a village hall and a tourist office.

 The central point of the village is an early 19th-century seven-arched stone bridge which crosses the Doonbeg River and divides the village.
 The crossing is overlooked by the remaining fortifications of Doonbeg castle.

 Transport

 Doonbeg was on the West Clare Railway line that connected Ennis to Kilrush and Kilkee, which closed in 1961.
 The old train station, approximately 2km east of the village, is marked by a plaque and is now a private house.
 There is also an old railway bridge over the Creegh river here.

 Bus Éireann route number 333 runs from Ennis to Kilkee along the route of the West Clare Railway, connecting the village to Kilkee to the south and Ennis via Lahinch and Kilfenora with multiple services each way daily.
 Bus Éireann route number also 336 runs from Ennis to Doonbeg via Kilkee via the N68 with multiple services each way daily.
-There are also TFI Local Links services to Kilrush via Shragh.
+There are also TFI Local Link buses to Kilkee and Kilrush.